zdanek/maverick/manifests/puppet-modules/ssh/README.md

 hiera_merge
 -----------
-Boolean to merges all found instances of ssh::keys in Hiera.
+Boolean to merges all found instances of ssh::keys and ssh::config_entries in Hiera.
 This is useful for specifying SSH keys at different levels of the hierarchy and having them all included in the catalog.

 This will default to 'true' in future versions.